garrywashere/garrynet-2.0/content/_index.md

 title = ''
 +++

 **Welcome to garrynet 2.0**—my personal blog, resume, and a hub for showcasing my passions and projects.
-I am a second-year computer science student based in the United Kingdom.
+I am a second-year computer science student based in England.
 Beyond my studies, I manage my own online infrastructure, self-hosting both public and private services, as well as pursuing other interests.

 If you’d like to explore further: